 Admissions Requirements

 We welcome applications from interested and dedicated students who have done substantial work in mathematics, and/or its applications of superior quality as undergraduates.
 Applicants for admission are expected to have a mathematical background that is comparable to an undergraduate mathematics major.
-All applicants are expected to take courses, beyond calculus, in mathematical analysis (2 semesters), linear algebra (1 semesters), probability (1 semesters), and complex analysis (1 semesters).
+All applicants are expected to take courses, beyond calculus, in mathematical analysis (2 semesters), linear algebra (1 semester), probability (1 semester), and complex analysis (1 semester).
 In general, the more advanced mathematics you have studied the better.
 While we are willing to consider applications from students in applied fields, with less complete mathematical preparation, we need to have solid evidence of your aptitude for work in advanced mathematics.
-Undergraduate Mathematics course grades should mostly be As or A-s (or the equivalent).
+Undergraduate Mathematics course grades should mostly be A’s or A-‘s (or the equivalent).

 Applications must be submitted electronically.